 - Slings to wrap around your top and bottom anchor points that is ~ 15% longer than the anchor’s circumference (in this case 300mm diameter = ~ 94cm circ x 1.15 = 108cm – so call it a 1M sling

-- If is solid, then wire rope sling for durability – but
+- If is solid, then a wire rope sling for durability – but

 - ~3M of 8.0mm Long Link Trailer Chain to give you length adjustment